gfh112/Lars/_teaching/Principles-of-astronomy.md

 ---
-title: "Teaching Assistant in Priciples of Astronomy (PHYS3652)"
+title: "Teaching Assistant in Principles of Astronomy (PHYS3652)"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/priciples
+permalink: /teaching/principles
 venue: "The University of Hong Kong, Department of Physics"
 date: 2020-01-01
 location: "Hong Kong"
 ---
 The course description can be found <a href="https://webapp.science.hku.hk/sr4/servlet/enquiry?Type=Course&course_code=PHYS3652" target="_blank">here</a>
+The course changed its name to Astrophysics in 2021 and I was a teaching assistant there from 2021-2023:

 * Gravity
     * Keppler's Laws
     * Binary System and mass determination
 * Special Relativity
-    * Time dialation, legnth contraction
+    * Time dilation, length contraction
     * Relativistic momentum and energy
     * Doppler shifts, relativistic beaming
 * Telescopes